actuino/unicorn-display/README.md

 # unicorn-display
-A real-time RGB LED display for the Raspberry Pi
+A real-time RGB LED display for the Raspberry Pi.

 ## Hardware